Travel and Embassy Services FAQs

-If your application meets the priority/emergency criteria, please email the Embassy (email@example.com) so that you can be guided through the application process, and advised on how to submit your documentation.
-Priority and emergency applications may take 8 weeks to be processed.
+Please note that visa applications may take up to 8 weeks to be processed.
 Once a decision has been made on your application, you will be contacted directly.
-In order to ensure that resources can be used to best effect, status updates on applications will not be provided by phone or email at this time.
+In order to ensure that resources can be used to best effect, status updates on applications will not be provided.

 Q: Has my visa been approved?
 When will I receive it and will I be able to travel?

 In order to ensure that all visa applications receive fair and equal treatment, applications are dealth with in the order they are received.
-For reasons outlined above, only applications related to an emergency/priority case will be processed at this time.
-If your application falls under one of these categories, you will be contacted as soon as it has been issued.
+Once a decision has been made on your application, you will be contacted directly.
+In order to ensure that resources can be used to best effect, status updates on applications will not be provided.
 You should not book travel to Ireland until after you have received your visa from the Embassy.
 Status updates will not be provided by phone or email.